DUNE/ndlar_39Ar_reco/README.md

 --nSec=60
 ```

 nSec is the number of seconds of data to process.
 Each second of data (between PPS pulses) is processed individually and the results (events) are all concatenated together.
+The output is an h5 files containing two datasets, `small_clusters` and `large_clusters`.
+The former will contain point-like events (few hits) while the latter contains larger cluster events (e.g. cosmic tracks).
+The data format will surely change slightly as the code continues to be developed.

 LArNDLE needs a dictionary that can retrieve the pixel positions corresponding to larpix hits.
 This dictionary is taken in the form of a pickle file, which is made with `larpix_readout_parser` (https://github.com/YifanC/larpix_readout_parser).
 Look in the `layout` folder, because there might already be the one you need there (for example, multi_tile_layout-2.3.16.pkl is for module-0).